catalincodes/100-days-of-code/r1-log.md

 ### R1D3
 Continued with MySQL.
 Script worked fine.
 For some reason there is an non-critical error.
 Can't wait to finish user story this we.

+### R1D4
+Moved back to the code and checked if the functionality that is to be removed is used elsewhere and documented my findings.